yarsnowing/synckey.github.io/content/posts/2017-03-19-enable-pelican-to-render-markdown-tables.md

 |Content Cell  | Content Cell|
 |Content Cell  | Content Cell|

-By default,if you use bootstrap, the table will not have borders,you can use the jquery trick to add the borders to your table.
+By default,if you use bootstrap, the table will not have borders, you can tackle this problem by adding the following codes  to the end of your html file.

     :::javascript
     <script>